 The most widely planted Azaleas both here in northern Florida and in Maryland are the evergreen cultivars and hybrids originally imported from Japan.
-Two of our native species, Wild Azalea (Rhododendron canescens) and Swamp Azalea (Rhododendron viscosum) have more delicate flowers.
+Two of our native species, pinxter azalea (Rhododendron canescens) and Swamp Azalea (R. viscosum) have more delicate flowers.
 The Wild Azalea is deciduous, but Swamp Azalea is evergreen.
 I must admit, although I've seen them elsewhere, I haven't encountered the wild ones in my wanderings around northern Florida so far, and I'm always looking.

-When the Dogwoods bloom here in northern Florida, most of the other trees are fully leafed out, while in the Mid-Atlantic, the Dogwoods bloom before the leaves have come out and there are many more Dogwoods along the edges of forested areas along the roads.
+When the dogwoods bloom here in northern Florida, most of the other trees are fully leafed out, while in the Mid-Atlantic, they bloom before the leaves have come out and there are many more dogwoods along the edges of forested areas along the roads.
 It makes a big difference.

 Cut Tulips were my favorite spring bouquet!

 We saw some fabulous Tulip (Tulipa spp.) plantings in Williamsburg, VA with pansies (Viola x wittrockiana) planted as a ground cover beneath the tulips.
 The pansies bloom throughout the winter: they tolerate freezing and being covered with snow.
 I used to plant pansies and tulips at the same time in Maryland and I'm sure these well cared-for gardens use the same technique.
 When the tulips were done, I'd dig up both the tulips and the pansies, and put in the summer flowers.
 Pansies don't do well in the heat and the tulips never do as well in subsequent years.